 The desired role of Engineering Mathematics courses in modern engineering training - We believe that engineering education is one of those areas where being a student is (or should be) an integral part of a professional career.
 In several ways students must already think as engineers and form professional opinions.
 Thus, the engineering approach must naturally be present in engineering education, where constant evaluation of efficiency should play a crucial role in the educational process.
 Our research presented in this paper is based on the idea that each step of education is as successful as it may serve the subsequent steps built upon it.
-Ultimately, the effectiveness of any engineering work, at the desired time and under the desired circumstances.
+Ultimately, the effectiveness of any engineering education depends on the application of the acquired knowledge in engineering work, at the desired time and under the desired circumstances.
 Accepting this principle, the efficiency of acquiring mathematics cannot be examined independently of the success in the application of the knowledge in the future.